Read This First

 Prompt 4: You said, “ Logical and mathematical truths seem universally valid. ” However, that “seeming” is based on induction, a mental calculus based on probabilities that is intrinsically fallible, right?

-The central claim is this: My statement about the universal validity of logical and mathematical truths being “seeming” accurately reflects the ongoing philosophical debate.
+In plain terms: My statement about the universal validity of logical and mathematical truths being “seeming” accurately reflects the ongoing philosophical debate.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Absolute Certainty tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.